Tommy Roberts (footballer, born 1898): Football career

 Roberts began his career at non League Soho Villa and later Leicester Fosse.

 After World War I he joined Preston North End and made his debut against Blackburn Rovers in 1919.
 The high scoring centre forward was top scorer in his first season with 29 goals.
-Roberts featured in 199 matches and scored 118 goals between 1919–1924.
+Roberts featured in 199 matches and scored 118 goals between 1919 and 1924.

 In 1924 he signed for Burnley where he scored a further 28 goals in 49 matches.

 He returned to Deepdale for his second spell at the club in 1926 and once again top scored with 30 goals in 55 matches.

 Roberts broke an arm in a motor vehicle accident in 1927 and suffered injury problems before joining Tottenham Hotspur in 1928.

-He scored twice on his Lilywhites debut in a 4-1 victory over Oldham Athletic at White Hart Lane in August 1928 in the old Second Division.
+He scored twice on his Lilywhites debut in a 4–1 victory over Oldham Athletic at White Hart Lane in August 1928 in the old Second Division.
 He made three more appearances, but never found the net again for the Spurs.

-After leaving London Roberts played for the Dick, Kerr's XI and finally ended his playing career at Chorley.
+After leaving London Roberts played for the Dick Kerr's XI and finally ended his playing career at Chorley.